AhoyISki/duat/README.md

-I don’t know what your personal reasoning would be, but in my case, I really like Kakoune’s editing model, but was frustrated with the lack of some features, like folding, multiple file editing, the general barebonesness of the configuration, etc.
+I don’t know what your personal reasoning would be, but in my case, I really like Kakoune’s editing model, but was frustrated with the lack of some features, like folding, multiple buffer editing, the general barebonesness of the configuration, etc.

 I know that Neovim has all of these features, and Helix supposedly